scottdware/vim-slax/README.md

 ### Installation

-Just copy the `ftdetect` and `syntax` folders to you vim installation folder and you're all set!
+Just copy the `ftdetect` and `syntax` folders to your vim installation folder and you're all set!